OronNadiv/drnadiv.com/content/blog/6-to-12-months/index.md

 ![baby self-feeding]( ./91MYvkelf7L.jpg)

 Babies are more likely to accept new flavors between 6-7 months of age, so I recommend plenty of variety early on!
 Please also start offering your baby a cup with tap water now.
+The fluoride in tap water is good for babies' developing teeth.

 Babies don't need to eat rice cereal as the first food or ever.
 Rice cereal is a convenient source of iron, but it can be constipating and teaches babies to like processed white foods (white bread, etc), and that may predispose to obesity later in life.
 I prefer iron-fortified barley cereal or oatmeal.
 And as I mentioned above, you can also feed your baby lentils, beans, tofu and leafy greens!
-Please don't add salt or sugar, and stay away from honey and cow's milk until one year.
+Please don't add salt or sugar, and stay away from honey and cow's milk until one year of age.

 You also don't need to wait 3-5 days between each new food. **Variety is key!** Try to introduce as many different foods in the first year as possible.
 When you are introducing foods that are common allergens (soy, milk, egg, fish, wheat, peanut), wait 1-2 days before introducing the next possible allergen.